Frequently Asked Questions

-LOBO is a component of the Leadership for Resilience and Recovery Initiative (LRRI), a new array of Latinos LEAD services developed specifically to support nonprofit organizations navigating the unprecedented strategic and financial challenges introduced by the Covid-19 epidemic.
-LOBO is a free online service offered by Latinos LEAD to help nonprofit organizations recruit highly skilled Latino professionals for governing board positions.
-Other LRRI services will be announced soon.
+Board Solutions Network (BSN) was developed to support nonprofit organizations navigating the unprecedented strategic and financial challenges introduced by the Covid-19 epidemic.
+BSN is an affordable, proven service offered by Latinos LEAD to help nonprofit organizations recruit highly skilled Latino professionals for governing board positions.

 There is never an ideal time for governing board member recruiting, and it can be a sensitive process even under the best of conditions.
 The Covid-19 pandemic, its immediate and long-term economic impact, and recent social unrest are issues that have particular impact on Latino communities and the nonprofit organizations they look to for support.